FoalTS/foal/docs/packages/sequelize.md

 ## Prerequisities

-To use these services you need to install the package (`@foal/sequelize`) along with its <!--MySQL (`mysql2`) or -->PostgreSQL (`pg@6 pg-hstore`) client<!--s-->. <!--If you have already specified which database you are using while creating the project they should already been installed.-->If you have already specified that you are using a database while creating the project they should already been installed.
+To use these services you need to install the package (`@foal/sequelize`) along with its <!--MySQL (`mysql2`) or -->PostgreSQL (`pg@6 pg-hstore`) client<!--s-->. <!--If you have already specified which database you are using while creating the project they should already been installed.-->If you have already specified that you are using a PostgreSQL while creating the project they should already been installed.

 > To install a `npm` package you need to run this command: `npm install --save <package_name>`.